usaid-cs/yesterday-i-learned/random.md

 - The M in `itms://` stands for Music.
 - Every version of Chrome claims to be Mozilla, Apple, KHTML, Gecko, Chrome, and Safari simultaneously.
 - Flash memory is... [apparently](https://www.youtube.com/watch?v=lQmI5A27Iv8) (video) supposed to run at 40 degrees Celsius, and at 20 degrees, its write endurance is halved, according to [JEDEC](https://en.wikipedia.org/wiki/JEDEC) Solid State Technology Association.
 - A "regime" is a systematic way of doing things imposed onto you.
 It can also be understood as authoritarianism.
+"Authoritarian regime" is a form of tautology.
 - Excluding lunch hours, [OECD](https://en.wikipedia.org/wiki/Working_time) finds the average worker on the planet working 1763 hours every year, which is about...
 6.2 hours per day.
 - Those who value the longevity of their phones should [get a plastic screen protector](https://www.nytimes.com/2017/05/24/technology/personaltech/reality-check-what-does-and-doesnt-protect-your-smartphone.html).
 Everyone should get a case.
 Few should get extended warranty.
 - Flat Earth Society explains "other planets are round" by saying [the Earth is not a planet, we are the center of the universe, everything revolves around us](https://wiki.tfes.org/Flat_Earth_-_Frequently_Asked_Questions#What_evidence_do_you_have.3F), "but photos" with "we don't use photos as evidence", and "we literally went to space" with "it's a conspiracy that we went to space, and all the countries are lying to you simultaneously".